 The study was done over the course of 6 years.
 Every 2 years the subjects’ mental and physical abilities were assessed, as well as personality traits such as emotional stability and extroversion.

-The necessity for hearing loss diagnosis and hearing aid use is very apparent, and hearing loss can affect the communication skills and social behavior in people of differing ages.
+The necessity for hearing loss diagnosis and hearing aid use is very apparent, and hearing loss can affect the communication skills and social behavior of people of differing ages.

 Hearing loss and a lack of hearing aids are also related to depression in older adults, as the National Institutes of Health released a five-year study showing that elderly women with hearing loss were at a higher risk for depression.